Summer is over, but how about extending your off-season holiday in Normandy for a weekend or a week ?

 Rediscover the pleasure of strolling along the seashore or walking through the Normandy countryside.

-Here are the top activities and outings for the Indian summer.
+Here are the top activities and outings for beautiful autumn days.

 Idea #1 – Walking to admire the architectural heritage